ballerina-platform/ballerina-dev-website/learn/guides/organizing-ballerina-code.md

 To achieve this, Ballerina has the concept of packages and modules.

 Ballerina code is organized in a single shareable unit called a Package.
-A package is a collection of modules and a module is a collection of Ballerina source files, test files and resources.
+A package is a collection of modules, and a module is a collection of Ballerina source files, test files, and resources.
-A package should contain at least one module, which is called the default module.
-Each module has its own directory, which is used to organize source files, test files, and resources.
+A package should contain at least one module called the default module.
+Each module has its own directory, which organizes source files, test files, and resources.

 It is common in small projects to have only one (default) module in a package.
 As a result, the default module’s content is placed directly in the root of the package directory.